andrewawilley/Five9-Configuration-Webservices-API-Samples/five9/statistics_webservices/README.md

     - Initial request of the statistics.
 Returns a timestamp value to show the time through which the data is current

 3. getStatisticsUpdate (optional)
-    - optionally, call thsi method in a long-running loop, using the timestamp from the initial getStatistics method as the starting point.
+    - optionally, call this method in a long-running loop, using the timestamp from the initial getStatistics method as the starting point.
 This method also includes a timestamp parameter to use subsequently to obtain only the statistics that changed since the last update.

 # statisticType